weiserlab/ambuj/cs4222_project.md

 ![Neighbour discovery course](nbrimg.png)

 The identical code is executed on all nodes.
-Each node wakes up for a duration of Twake, during which it sends two packets: one at the beginning of the wake-up period and another at the end, just before returning to sleep.
+Each node wakes up for a duration of **Twake**, during which it sends two packets: one at the beginning of the wake-up period and another at the end, just before returning to sleep.
 Following the initial transmission, the node keeps its radio on to listen for potential incoming messages.

 In the illustration above, Node 1 and Node 2 operate based on their individual timers.
-The intervals between two consecutive wake-up slots (Tsleep1 and Tsleep2 in the figure) are randomly selected from a uniform distribution, sharing the same mean Tsleep value.
+The intervals between two consecutive wake-up slots (**Tsleep1**and **Tsleep2** in the figure) are randomly selected from a uniform distribution, sharing the same mean **Tsleep** value.

-Adjusting Twake and Tsleep will influence the latency experienced by nodes when discovering neighboring devices and the radio energy consumption.
-The radio's duty cycle can be calculated using the formula: Twake / (Twake + Tsleep).
+Adjusting **Twake** and **Tsleep** will influence the latency experienced by nodes when discovering neighboring devices and the radio energy consumption.
+The radio's duty cycle can be calculated using the formula: **Twake / (Twake + Tsleep)**

 You are provided with a C program, "nbr.c," which implements the fundamental logic outlined above.
 The modifiable parameters in the program are as follows: